qdrant/landing_page/qdrant-landing/content/documentation/distributed_deployment.md

 If you want to extend your cluster with new nodes or some nodes become slower than the others, it might be helpful to re-balance the shard distribution in the cluster.

-*Since version v0.9.0*, Qdrant allows moving shards between nodes in the cluster and removing nodes from the cluster.
+*As of v0.9.0:* Qdrant allows moving shards between nodes in the cluster and removing nodes from the cluster.

 This functionality unlocks the ability to dynamically scale the cluster size without downtime.